 We continue to collaborate with movements and frontline communities in mutual solidarity for equality, liberation and global justice, to lay the foundations for a radically different and better future for all.

-Natalie has over 18-years working as a grassroots activist, organiser, lobbyist and networker in environmental, social and economic justice issues with a strong focus on the rights of local communities and Indigenous Peoples who are resisting against development aggressions on their lands and lives.
-She has worked with communities in Australia, Papua New Guinea, Tanzania, Chile, Pakistan, US and Canada.
+Natalie has over 20 years working as a grassroots activist, organiser, lobbyist and networker in a range of justice issues with a strong focus on the rights of local communities and Indigenous Peoples resisting against development aggressions.
 Natalie has held campaigner and communications positions with Friends of the Earth International, Mineral Policy Institute, Conservation Council of Western Australia and Union Aid Abroad-APHEDA.

 Mara Bonacci | Research Coordinator